 Savannah’s trademark drink has more stories than it does actual recipes.

-Chatham Artillery Punch, Savannah’s most famous drink, is what happens when you’ve got 13 nearly empty bottles of booze and you pour them all into a glass along with whatever else you happen have on hand.
-There’s a storied history about the drink (because, of course, everything in Savannah has a few good stories).
+Chatham Artillery Punch, Savannah’s most famous drink, is what happens when you’ve got 13 nearly empty bottles of booze and you pour them all into a glass along with whatever else you happen to have on hand.
+There’s a storied history about the drink involving George Washington and a horse bucket (because, of course, everything in Savannah has a few good stories).

 Listen: this isn’t the tastiest thing you’ll drink in Savannah, but it’s certainly the most uniquely Savannahian drink – and by far the strongest.